 What Does HIV Do to CD4 Cells?

 HIV damages your immune system because it targets CD4 cells.
 The virus grabs on to the surface of a cell, gets inside, and becomes a part of it.
-As an infected CD4 cell multiplies so it can do its job, it also makes more copies of HIV.
+When the infected CD4 cell dies, it releases more copies of HIV into the bloomstream.

 Those new bits of virus find and take over more CD4 cells, and the cycle continues.
 This leads to fewer and fewer HIV-free, working CD4 cells.